Portland Winter Light Festival Will Illuminate February Skies

 This is the 10th anniversary of the festival that grows a little each year.

-Other highlights include: the return of Glow Bar on SW First and Columbia for burgers, drinks and dumplings, the popular silent disco and illuminated bike ride events, and an 80-foot-long, fire-breathing dragon named Dread of Dufur that will be installed at the Salmon Springs Fountain at Waterfront Park.
+Other highlights include: the return of Glow Bar at Southwest 1st Avenue and Columbia Street for burgers, drinks and dumplings; the popular silent disco and illuminated bike ride events; and an 17-foot fire-breathing dragon named Dread of Dufur that will be installed at the Salmon Springs Fountain at Waterfront Park.

 The full artist roster and map went up this week at pdxwlf.com/program for Portlanders to plan their art routes now.
 This year’s theme is “A Light for Tomorrow: A Technicolor Future” and aims to explore the intersection of art, technology and sustainability.